The Digital Policy Alliance (EURIM) is the politically neutral, cross-party policy voice of the internet and technology

 WHAT WE ARE

 We are an independent, not-for-profit, cross-party, broad-based membership organisation, which for the purpose of financial transparency is a company limited by guarantee.
 We are a politically neutral, cross-party policy voice for the internet and technology sector, informing policy- and decision-makers and working for a competitive, inclusive, networked society.

 WHO WE ARE

 HOW WE OPERATE

-We focus on digitally-related topics – such as digital national infrastructure, Brexit, cyber security and e-crime, data protection, e-skills, age verification and internet safety, artificial intelligence and the development of a Smart Society.
+We focus on digitally-related topics – such as digital national infrastructure, cyber security and e-crime, data protection, e-skills, age verification and internet safety, artificial intelligence and the development of a Smart Society.
 We form active working groups which produce plain language summary briefings for Parliamentarians, Ministers, civil servants and industry members.
-We promote our findings to policy decision-makers and influencers through a programme of targeted events and publication of briefings, reports and papers.
+We distribute our findings to policy decision-makers and influencers through a programme of targeted events and publication of briefings, reports and papers.

 WHAT WE ARE NOT